Skip to main content

 Recall measures how well an algorithm finds true positive matches in a data set.

-To improve recall with quantized vectors, Weaviate over-fetches a list of candidate vectors during a search.
+To improve recall with compressed vectors, Weaviate over-fetches a list of candidate vectors during a search.
 For each item on the candidate list, Weaviate fetches the corresponding uncompressed vector.
 To determine the final ranking, Weaviate calculates the distances from the uncompressed vectors to the query vector.

 Rescoring illustration